 The template for a perfect multipurpose park?
-Hundreds of acres of open space, wending hiking and biking trails, glistening lakes, and picnic spots galore.
-Spring Lake and Howarth Park in Santa Rosa certainly fit this bill.
-The two parks border each other and make up more than 500 acres of beautiful open space, encircled by trails, dotted in picnic spots, and featuring two shimmering lakes.
-Get the big picture on an easygoing 4-mile hike or bike ride gives you the big picture.
+Hundreds of acres of open space, hiking and biking trails, glistening lakes, and picnic spots galore.
+Spring Lake and Howarth Park in Santa Rosa border each other and make up more than 500 acres of open space encircled by trails and two lakes.
+An easygoing 4-mile hike or bike ride gives you the big picture.

 Two wheels is the best way to explore here: A paved bike path goes all around Spring Lake, with a detour to Lake Ralphine in Howarth Park.
 Start from the main parking area at Spring Lake and go counterclockwise, with a short climb early on up to the ridge of the main dam, and gorgeous views of the lake and surrounding Sonoma County hills, currently electric green!

 Wildflowers are also still putting on a show.
 Within 2 miles you’ll arrive at Lake Ralphine.
 Take a break, and a picnic!
 This is a great place to chill out and watch the kayaks and paddleboats glide across the lake.
 Also paddling in the water: ducks and ducklings.
 The ride is halfway done already; all that’s left is a short climb back up and then down to Spring Lake and more easy cruising back to the start.
 Ready set, spring roll!